Shapps claims Zelensky backs UK refugee policy as only 760 visas issued

 The minister claimed the UK’s approach was “respecting Ukraine’s wishes, the government’s wishes, not to pull people a long way away from Ukraine”.

 Mr Shapps said the UK’s insistence on visa controls for Ukrainians was the correct approach for security reasons.
-“I think you would expect us to be wanting to check people’s status before they come in”.
+“It’s not beyond Putin to send people here to cause trouble – we do need to know who is coming into the country,” he told LBC.

 He also said the decision not to have a visa application centre in Calais was to avoid Ukrainians becoming targets for criminal people-smuggling gangs operating around the Channel port.

-“What we don’t want to do is see people fleeing Ukraine caught up with … we know very much there’s a criminal people trafficking operation that runs out of Calais,” the minister said.

-He added: “Which is certainly something we don’t want people escaping war to then get caught up in.”
+“We know very much there’s a criminal people trafficking operation that runs out of Calais,” the minister said.
+“Which is certainly something we don’t want people escaping war to then get caught up in.”

 Mr Shapps revealed that 760 visas had been granted to Ukrainians from 22,000 applications to the special family route, with 6,000 slots available at processing centres for people who are seeking visas.